Consider this your greatest-hits list of the best things to do in Playa del Carmen.

 Make a Splash at Punta Esmeralda

-Punta Esmeralda stands out among Playa del Carmen’s beaches due to one fun fact: it’s a cenote connected to the Caribbean Sea.
+Punta Esmeralda stands out among Playa del Carmen’s sandy stretches due to one fun fact: it’s a cenote connected to the Caribbean Sea.
 The cenote waters flow directly into the sea forming a natural shallow pool.
-Far off the beaten path, Punta Esmeralda is on the north of Playa del Carmen past 110th Street.
-The water is warm, access is free, and, on weekdays, it might be all yours.
+The water is warm, access is free, and there are no commercial beach clubs.
+Far off the beaten path, Punta Esmeralda is on the north of Playa del Carmen just past 110th Street.
+Locals love this totally open cenote so it’s advisable to visit on a weekday to escape the crowds.

 Paddleboard at Sunrise

 For good vibes at sunrise, hotfoot it to Fusion Beach Bar where Aloha Paddle Club convenes to enjoy the sea on paddleboards.
 There are also morning and sunset sessions if waking up at the cock’s crow doesn’t quite appeal to you.
 Aloha is one of the top-rated water sports companies in Playa and their smiley, superstar instructors also lead private cenote paddleboard tours, surf classes, and supremely fun SUP yoga classes.